RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Add "Copy Tabletop..." menu item in tabletops browser to create a new tabletop which copies tabletop settings (grid scale details, pieces roster columns etc) from an existing tabletop.
-* Fix bug: keyboard shortcuts remained disabled after editing pieces roster fields.
-* Fix bug: zooming using the mouse wheel was unusably slow when Windows mouse wheel settings were set to scroll "one screen at a time".

 ## Plans/TODO

 ### Bugs